thekaigonzalez/FreeKSD/README.md

 # FreeKSD
-FreeKSD is an interoperable, Modern-day Unix-Shell based application which is based off of the original [Kux System]() Open ./KSD to get started after building.
+FreeKSD is an interoperable, Modern-day Unix-Shell based application which is based off of the original [Kux System](https://github.com/thekaigonzalez/Kux)
+Open ./KSD to get started after building.

 FreeKSD Works simultaneously with The default shell, as well as run files in a venv which prevents crashes to the default shell.

+FreeKSD Provides updates for the boot chooser,
+Kux Shell, and the overall entire Kux filesystem.

+FreeKSD as well as working with Kux's default shell, can also run files made by the `dsh` and supports many other command pallets such as coreutils.

+FreeKSD aims to provide more security compared to Kux, And prevent crashes.

 FreeKSD uses Kux, And Kux Contains